-“Mergers and Acquisition expert, Erim Kargaci, is joining the board of IKAR Arabia Investment Group”
+“Mergers And Acquisition Expert, Erim Kargaci, Is Joining The Board Of IKAR Arabia Investment Group”

-(MENAFN- Ikar holdings) IKAR Arabia Investment Group, London, - which is one of the vertically operating Holdings of the IKAR Group-, has announced today the appointment of Erim Nehir Kargaci to its executive board.
+(MENAFN- Mid-East) IKAR Arabia Investment Group, London, – which is one of the vertically operating Holdings of the IKAR Group-, has announced today the appointment of Erim Nehir Kargaci to its executive board.

 Mr. Kargaci is a renowned executive and finance expert, with a special focus on M&A.